-The phrase “exterior wall coating” is to most people, fairly self explanatory.
+The phrase “exterior wall coating” is to most people, fairly self explanatory I guess?

 It’s obviously a coating, for the exterior walls of a building, but is it really as simple as that?

-This article explains in detail what a wall coating actually is by definiton, and the benefits of having one.
+This article explains in detail what a wall coating actually is by definition, and the benefits of having one.

 Exterior (external) wall coatings are also known as elastomeric (wall coatings), masonry coatings, textured coatings, liquid vinyl siding and of course, exterior wall “coverings.”

-They are designed to replicate ordinairy house paint, but with advanced features not found in traditional paints.
+They are designed to replicate ordinary house paint, but with advanced features not found in traditional paints.

 Such features can include colour fastness, waterproofing, anti carbonation, anti damp, but a common feature to all is the fact that they are designed to outlast masonry paint many times over.